Gregor Dorfmeister

-Gregor Dorfmeister (7 March 1929 – 4 February 2018) was a German journalist and writer.
+Gregor Dorfmeister (7 March 1929, Albstadt – 4 February 2018) was a German journalist and writer.
 Under the pseudonym Manfred Gregor, Dorfmeister published three novels.

 His debut novel, Die Brücke ("The Bridge"), was turned into a Golden Globe Award-winning film of the same name.
 The second, Das Urteil (The Verdict), is best known in the United States where it was made into the movie Town Without Pity starring Kirk Douglas and featuring an Academy Award-nominated song of the same name performed by Gene Pitney.

 Life

 Born in Tailfingen, today part of Albstadt, Gregor Dorfmeister grew up in Bad Tölz, where he attended high school.
 In the spring of 1945 at age 16, he was a member of the Volkssturm in his home region and participated in defending two bridges against advancing American tanks.
 Seeing one of the tank-crew members wounded was "terrible. ...
 That's when I became a pacifist".
 Seven of eight of his young fellow German fighters were also killed in the day's battles before the town fell.
-In 1946 he finished high school and then worked for a construction company and in the wood processing industry.
-From 1948 he studied drama, journalism and philosophy at the University of Munich.
+In 1946, he finished high school and then worked for a construction company and in the wood processing industry.
+From 1948, he studied drama, journalism and philosophy at the Ludwig-Maximilians-Universität München.
 During this period he completed an internship at a Munich newspaper.
 From 1954 he was Außenredakteur of the newspaper Munich Merkur in Tegernsee, from 1957 in Miesbach and 1960 in Bad Tölz.
-From 1962 he headed the local paper Tölzer Courier.
+From 1962, he headed the local paper Tölzer Courier.

 Dorfmeister, who in addition to his journalistic work has been committed to the support for disabled people, lived in retirement in Bad Tölz.
-In 1981 he was awarded the Order of Merit of the Federal Republic of Germany.
+In 1981, he was awarded the Order of Merit of the Federal Republic of Germany.
 He died in Bad Tölz in 2018.

 Dorfmeister released three novels under the name Manfred Gregor: